public-archive-docs/revision_archive/docs/history/cold_war/development/hungary_revolution_1956.md

 	- Tried to sell Hungarian cattle as Soviet Cattle
 	- Said Hungarians were wearing warm clothes but they were too expensive to buy

-## What wwere conditions like in Hungary under the Soviets and why?
+## What were conditions like in Hungary under the Soviets and why?

 - Expensive to buy anything
 - Soviets took large amount of food from Hungary